 Burning Palms and Figure 8 Pools

-The rock ledge the pools are on reminds me of the tessellated pavement at Eaglehawk neck near Port Arthur in Tasmania.
+The rock ledge that the pools are on reminds me of the tessellated pavement at Eaglehawk neck near Port Arthur in Tasmania.
 It’s just a lot harder to reach!
 While the pool that is shaped like an eight looks pretty cool in real life, I don’t think it is quite as amazing looking as it is on Instagram, but that is just my opinion, many disagree!

 There are a couple of ways to reach Figure 8 Pools.
 The quickest is from the Garawarra Farm car park.
 But you can also make your way here from Otford by following the Coast Track.
 The pools are to the south of Burning Palms Beach.